kylebarron/snap-to-tin/README.md

 # snap-features-to-terrain

-Add z-coordinates to tiled vector features on the fly
+Add z-coordinates to vector features on the fly.

 ## Overview